fujitsu/terraform-provider-irmc-redfish/docs/data-sources/irmc_attributes.md

 # irmc-redfish_irmc_attributes (Data Source)

-This datasource is used to query iRMC attributes
+This datasource is used to query iRMC attributes.
+To get list of all supported attributes with their types and limitations, please access the following Redfish resource:
+/redfish/v1/Registries/ManagerAttributeRegistry/ManagerAttributeRegistry.v1_0_0.json

 ## Schema